makermoekoe/Picoclick-C3/README.md

 Button | GPIO5 | GPIOX | Input
 Charge Stat. | GPIO1  | GPIOX | Input
 Bat Voltage | GPIO4 | GPIOX | Input

+*Enabling the LDO can be done by pressing the button of the device or turning the latch high.
+In most use cases, the latch GPIO should be turned on as the first task of the Picoclick.
+Once the task is completed the device can be powered off by turning to the latch off (e.g. pulling in low).

 ## Speed up boot process